khanhducle/TopicModel/LDA/README.md

 I propose the following themes for each topic:

 * topic 0: Energy and environment
 * topic 1: Sport
 * topic 2: Religon
 * topic 3: Love and Memories
 * topic 4: Forest and Nature
 * topic 5: Government and Politics

-Look at "LDA_Gibbs.ipynb" for the implementation and the analyst of the algorithm.
-Other notebooks are just for comparision purpose